aledelpho/Arthemy_Live-Tuner-SDXL-ComfyUI/README.md

 After years of experimenting with SDXL (including variants like Illustrious and NAI) and deep diving into model merging, I developed these nodes to offer granular control over a single model.

 I utilized the block-splitting logic found in tools like "SDXL Block Merge" and reorganized those technical segments into functional groups based on their visible impact on generation.
-Instead of merging two models, these nodes act on a single model, allowing you to amplify or reduce the intensity of specific areas.
+Instead of merging two models, these nodes act on a single model, allowing you to amplify or reduce the intensity of those areas.

 This process is fast and can be seamlessly integrated into any workflow, effectively transforming static checkpoints into a set of "Sliders" for precise control over the output.